Join the Scotiabank StartRight® Program designed for Newcomers and get up to $2,200* in value in the first year.

 You will get out of the experience what you put into it.
 So, if you invest time and effort to prepare for an interview, you will have a much greater chance of it leading to a job offer.

-Many settlement agencies offer job search services on how to prepare for a job interview.
+Many settlement agencies offer job search services to help newcomers prepare for a successful job interview!

 Take Care of Details the Day Before Your Interview